Ama Dablam

 Ama Dablam is a mountain in the Eastern Himalayas range of Koshi Province, Nepal.
 The main peak is 6812 m, the lower western peak is 6170 m.
 The name Ama Dablam literally means in the Sherpa language; the long ridges on each side like the arms of a mother (ama) protecting her child, and the hanging glacier thought of as the dablam, the traditional double-pendant containing pictures of the gods, worn by Sherpa women.
 For several days, Ama Dablam dominates the eastern sky for anyone trekking to Mount Everest Base Camp.
 Because of its soaring ridges and steep faces, Ama Dablam is sometimes referred as the "Matterhorn of the Himalayas".
 The mountain is featured on the one rupee Nepalese banknote.

-Although Alfred Gregory led the first attempt on Ama Dablam in 1958 it was on 13 March 1961 that the first successful ascent was made, when Mike Gill (NZ), Barry Bishop (US), Mike Ward (UK) and Wally Romanes (NZ) ascended the Southwest Ridge.
+Alfred Gregory led the first attempt to climb Ama Dablam in 1958.
+The first successful ascent was made on 13 March 1961, when Mike Gill (NZ), Barry Bishop (US), Mike Ward (UK) and Wally Romanes (NZ) climbed the Southwest Ridge.
 They were well-acclimatised to altitude, having wintered over at 5800 m near the base of the peak as part of the 1960–61 Silver Hut expedition, led by Sir Edmund Hillary.

-Situated at a distance of 162 km north of the provincial capital of Biratnagar and 152 km northeast to Kathmandu, Ama Dablam is the third most popular Himalayan peak for permitted expeditions.
-The most popular route by far is the Southwest Ridge (right skyline in the photo).
-Prior to a 2006 avalanche, climbers typically set up three camps along the ridge with Camp III just below and to the right of the hanging glacier, the Dablam.
+The mountain is 162 km north of the provincial capital of Biratnagar and 152 km northeast of Kathmandu.
+In the mid-1980s it was still considered to be "a formidable challenge" with "steep awkward sections on both rock and ice", but since then ascents have become considerably more straightforward with lines of fixed rope placed along most of the route and Ama Dablam has become the third most popular Himalayan peak for permitted expeditions.
+The most popular route by far is the Southwest Ridge.
+Prior to a 2006 avalanche, climbers typically set up three camps along the ridge, with Camp III just below and to the right of the hanging glacier, the Dablam.
 Any ice that calves off the glacier typically goes left, away from the camp.
 However, after the avalanche, climbers now prefer to set just two camps to minimize risk.
 Camp I is at an altitude of over 5,800 m, and Camp II is at an altitude of over 6,000 m.
 A climbing permit and a liaison officer are required when attempting Ama Dablam.
 As with Mount Everest, the best climbing months are April and May (before the monsoon) and September and October.